ForNeVeR/tdlib-versioned/README.md

 ### How to Compare Releases
 The [Releases][releases] section allows comparing any two tags, so you can use that if you want to see what exactly has been changed between releases.

+For example, here's [a link comparing the releases 1.8.55 and 1.8.56][release-comparison-example].

 ### Release Information
 The [`releases.json`][releases.json] file contains a list of the following objects for each release:
 ```json